zopencommunity/meta/docs/Guides/Porting.md

 ```

 Each tool is responsible for knowing how to set it's own environment up (e.g. PATH, LIBPATH, and any other environment variables).
 By default, `zopen build` will automatically add PATH, LIBPATH, and MANPATH environment variables.
-If other environment variables are needed, then you canappend them by defining a `zopen_append_to_env` function as in the case of [gitport](https://github.com/ZOSOpenTools/gitport/blob/main/buildenv#LL66-L66C20).
+If other environment variables are needed, then you can append them by defining a `zopen_append_to_env` function as in the case of [gitport](https://github.com/ZOSOpenTools/gitport/blob/main/buildenv#LL66-L66C20).
-Once the tool is installed, it needs to that can be source'd from it install directory to set up its environment.
+Once the tool is installed, the .env file needs to be source'd from its install directory to set up the environment.
 If you are building from a ZOSOpenTools port, this `.env` file will be created as part of the install process.

 ### Create your first z/OS port leveraging the zopen framework